tommydroptables/Sams-Blog/README.md

 # File Structure

-All blogs will go in the blog directory in the bellow order
+All blog will go in the blog directory in the bellow order

 ```
 blogs